charlesclz03/flowforge/FlowForge Figma Files/src/UPDATE_SUMMARY.md

 ## ✨ Everything is Ready!

-Your FlowForge app now has:
+Your Freestyla app now has:

 ✅ **Purple theme** throughout
 ✅ **Sliders on Beat Selector page** (above beat grid)